tlamDson/tlamDson/README.md

 I'm a rising junior at **Dickinson College** pursuing a BS in **Computer Science** and **Mathematics**, and actively seeking **Backend & DevOps** internship opportunities.

 - I'm currently a Backend & DevOps intern at **Rainscales**, owning CI/CD pipelines and backend infrastructure for a B2B computer vision platform.
-- I'm conducting research with **Thuy Loi University** on underwater object detection, fine-tuning YOLOv8 with PyTorch for low-visibility computer vision.
+- I'm cureently an AI/ML research assistant for **Thuy Loi University** on underwater object detection, fine-tuning YOLOv8 with PyTorch for low-visibility computer vision.
 - Former Software Engineer Intern at **Pal AI**, building infrastructure for an AI-powered college application assistant.
 - Former Software Engineer Intern at **USTechBridge**, building a voice-controlled AWS Bedrock backend for doctor appointment management.
 - Former Software Engineer Intern at **FPT Software**, developing a distributed RAG-based workflow automation engine.